OpenNTI/nti.dataserver/docs/content-package-bundle-layout.rst

 On-Disk ContentPackageBundle Layout
 ===================================

 At the start of Nextthought, books mapped directly to ContentPackages.
 Conceptually all ContentPackages were thought of as books and all ContentPackages showed up in the UI and could be browsed as if they were books.
-With the introduction of courses (specifically content based courses) it became no longer desired to have all ContentPackages show up as “books”.
+With the introduction of courses (specifically content based courses) it became no longer desired to have all ContentPackages show up as "books".
 Those ContentPackages whose TOC specified isCourse=true were presented as Courses, all other ContentPackages continued to be presented as books.
-As courses evolved and moved into the dataserver course’s could theoretically reference multiple ContentPackages and those ContentPackages didn’t necessarily need to specify isCourse=true.
-The presented books then became the set of ContentPackages not referenced by one of your CourseInstances’ ContentPackageBundles.
+As courses evolved and moved into the dataserver course's could theoretically reference multiple ContentPackages and those ContentPackages didn’t necessarily need to specify isCourse=true.
+The presented books then became the set of ContentPackages not referenced by one of your CourseInstances' ContentPackageBundles.

 At the time of writing this (October 2015), the hueristics that the UIs use to determine what should be categorized as a book have become both complicated to understand and expensive to implement.
 To simplify this process, moving forward, books in the UI will map directly to ContentPackageBundle objects.